aws-solutions/instance-scheduler-on-aws/README.md

 ### Deploy from GitHub (CDK Deploy)

-Instance Scheduler can be deployed your AWS account directly from the source code using `cdk deploy`.
+Instance Scheduler can be deployed to your AWS account directly from the source code using `cdk deploy`.

 #### Deploying the Primary Control Stack
 ```
 cd source/infrastructure
 npm install
-cd aws-instance-scheduler
+cd instance-scheduler
 cdk bootstrap
 cdk deploy aws-instance-scheduler
 ```

 This will deploy the solution into your aws account using all default configuration settings.
-You can then update those settings to their desired values from the CloudFormation console by selecting the deployed template and clicking "Update" -> "Use Current Template".
+You will then need to update those settings to their desired values from the CloudFormation console by selecting the deployed template and clicking "Update" -> "Use Current Template".

 Refer to the [Implementation Guide](https://docs.aws.amazon.com/solutions/latest/instance-scheduler-on-aws/deployment.html#step1)